i05nagai/memorandum/language/english_speaking.md

     * sugar coat
 * stranded
     * lacking what is necessary to leave a piece or to get out of a situation
+    * unable to leave somewhere because of a problem such as not having any transport or money
+    * he left me stranded in twon with no car and no money for a bus
+* marooned
+    * left in a place from which you cannot escape
+    * my flight was canceled because of a snowstorm and I was marooned at the Denver airport
 * retrospective
     * looking back over the past
         * He was the subject of a retrospective exhibit.